 Klebsiella, Enterobacter, and Serratia are closely related normal intestinal flora that rarely cause disease in normal hosts.

-Infections with Klebsiella, Enterobacter, and Serratia are usually hospital-acquired and occur mainly in patients with diminished resistance.
-Usually, Klebsiella, Enterobacter, and Serratia cause a wide variety of infections, including bacteremia, surgical site infections, intravascular catheter infections, and respiratory or urinary tract infections that manifest as pneumonia, cystitis, or pyelitis and that may progress to lung abscess, empyema, and septicemia.
+Infections with Klebsiella, Enterobacter, and Serratia are often hospital-acquired and occur mainly in patients with diminished resistance.
+Usually, Klebsiella, Enterobacter, and Serratia cause a wide variety of infections, including bacteremia, surgical site infections, intravascular catheter infections, and respiratory or urinary tract infections that manifest as pneumonia, cystitis, or pyelonephritis and that may progress to lung abscess, empyema, bacteremia, and sepsis.
 Klebsiella pneumonia, a rare and severe disease with dark brown or red currant–jelly sputum, lung abscess formation, and empyema, is most common among diabetics and alcoholics.
 Serratia, particularly S. marcescens, has greater affinity for the urinary tract.
-Enterobacter can cause otitis media, cellulitis, and neonatal sepsis.
+Enterobacter most often cause nosocomial infections but can cause otitis media, cellulitis, and neonatal sepsis.

 Treatment is with 3rd-generation cephalosporins, cefepime, carbapenems, fluoroquinolones, piperacillin/tazobactam, or aminoglycosides.
 However, because some isolates are resistant to multiple antibiotics, susceptibility testing is essential.